 The use of virtual reality headsets, game controllers and handheld devices are an everyday staple of the popular gaming environment - which makes transplanting those skills into the CBRN training environment a natural next step.

 The Saab Gamer CBRN Interface

 Finding a way to embed the gaming experience into a military training context has been a significant driver in the development of the new Saab Gamer CBRN Interface which combines Saab's long standing gaming expertize with Argon Electronics' PlumeSIM technology.

 The end result is a state-of-the-art CBRN Live Training tool that provides an immersive, versatile and highly realistic training environment where trainees can develop their proficiency in responding to a diverse range of potential CBRN incidents.

 The vast potential of the enhanced PlumeSIM Saab Gamer Interface was first put to the test five years ago in a live Chemical Warfare Agents (CWA) scenario at the 10th international Levels of Fidelity live training symposium in Switzerland.

-Since then the system has continued to be moulded and developed to readily support not just CWAs but also the use of simulated portable radiological survey meters such as the PDR-77 and the UDR14.
+Since then the system has continued to be molded and developed to readily support not just CWAs but also the use of simulated portable radiological survey meters such as the PDR-77 and the UDR14.

 As long as COVID-19 continues to remain a global threat, the need to find alternative ways to deliver high-quality CBRN training is likely to remain a significant priority.

-If you would like to learn more about Argon's range of simulator technology training tools, and how they can enhance your existing CBRN training programmes, then please register for one of our twice-weekly live product demonstrations.
+If you would like to learn more about Argon's range of simulator technology training tools, and how they can enhance your existing CBRN training programs, then please register for one of our twice-weekly live product demonstrations.